drtrevorhall-lang/tocify/digest.md

 # Weekly ToC Digest, week of 2026-08-12

-New papers on suicidality, intensive longitudinal data, and computational methods, scanned automatically each Monday and ranked against the [interests](interests.html) that drive this digest.
+New papers scanned automatically each Monday and ranked against the [interests](interests.html) that drive this digest.
 Scores are a language model's judgement from the title and abstract only, so read them as triage and not as appraisal.

 | Section | Kept | Threshold |
 |---|---:|---:|